CCW_start

 When submitting an application for a NEW, RENEWAL, or Address MODIFICATION, all applicants will be required to upload the following:

-• All proofs of residency must include your home address (we do not accept P.O.
+- All proof of residency documents must include your home address (we do not accept P.O.
 Boxes as addresses!)
 You will need to scan two (2) of the following "proof of residency" documents dated in the last (60) days showing your current address in San Joaquin County (i.e. Utility bill, phone Bill, Mortgage statements, etc.).
 The proofs of residency must be at least the entire first page of the bill, including the tear-off, mail-out portion so we can view both the location of service and the address where the bill is mailed and ensure there is no past due balance.
 We DO NOT accept overdue bills.
 We also do not accept documents from DMV, lease/rental agreements, tax bills, nor insurance policy statements.
 If your bills/statements are not delivered to your residence, please go ONLINE and print out a copy of the actual bill/statement and upload them into your application by following the procedure to ADD FILES.
 Acceptable proof of residency must be a MONTHLY bill such as:

-• Utility bill
+- Utility bill

-• Bank statement
+- Bank statement

-• Cell phone bill
+- Cell phone bill

-• Credit card statement
+- Credit card statement

-• Mortgage statement
+- Mortgage statement

 Firearms